-In 2020, the library had to quickly change how we offered storytime and other programming to patrons due to the global pandemic.
+In 2020, the library had to quickly change how we offered storytime and other programming to patrons due to the pandemic.
 Within weeks of closing to the public, youth services staff began creating videos to post on the library’s YouTube channel.
-Since the pandemic started, I’ve created over 50 videos and counting for the channel.
+Between 2020 and 2022, I created over 150 videos.

 In this interview, I talk with Kate Ristau, author of the book Clockbreakers: Asterion’s Curse.
 This fantasy adventure story features Charlie, a girl who must battle evil in another world to save her father with the help of her friends and a Greek god.

 Clockbreakers: Asterion’s Curse has been called“… a time travel book, … a heart travel book, a book about friendship, forgiveness, courage, and the powers waiting to be discovered in each one of us.”
 Tune in to hear thoughts about the importance of diversity in children’s books, learn how to successfully pair automatons with a Minotaur to build an army, and discover what a folklorist does in her spare time.

 DIY Race Tracks was an inexpensive STEM program.
 Children in grades 1 through 5 used recycled materials and supplies the library already owns to build their own race tracks.
 The only expense was buying race cars to test the tracks.

 Super Awesome Game Show was a combination of Family Feud, Scattergories, and trivia for kids and their adults.
 I booktalked some of my favorite children’s books, then formed teams.
 For each round, I named a category such as “books with a mouse as the main character” or “books with time travel.”
 The teams had one minute to come up with as many children’s book titles that fit the category as possible.
 A point was awarded for each correct answer and bonus points for unique answers and for naming the “secret book” in each category (books I booktalked at the beginning).